dustinpfister/blog_posts/_posts/nodejs-simple-static-sever-file.md

 ## 4 - Conclusion

-Writing these kinds of files now and then is fun.
-Of course it is not battle tested, but it seems to work fine for me in most cases when it just comes to playing with some kind of javaScript project that needs to be severed up over http.
+Writing these kinds of files now and then is fun, and every now and then I come around to make a more robust version of this sort of file.
+Of course nether of these static sever script files are battle tested, but it seems to work fine for me in most cases when it just comes to playing with some kind of javaScript project that needs to be severed up over http.
+That is where I often use this kind of file, so it makes sense to have a post on this topic, and a github repo to hold the source code.
+I hate wasting time coming up with new solutions for problems that can be fixed more or less permanently.
+So whenever I want to use this kind of script I can just copy what I have work out here.